 India is still a relatively modest energy consumer, particularly in comparison to the United States, but demand is set to climb rapidly as its population gets richer.
 The country`s share of global energy demand will double by 2040, oil and gas giant BP estimates.
 And almost half of this new demand will be met by coal.

-Although investments in renewables will continue to mount, the continued reliance on coal means greenhouse gas emissions by India – already one of the world’s biggest CO2 emitters – will climb substantially.
+Although investments in solar and wind energy will continue to mount, the continued reliance on coal means greenhouse gas emissions by India – already one of the world’s biggest CO2 emitters – will climb substantially.

 Given its soaring demand for power, it is little surprise India was the fastest-growing investor in the energy sector last year, according to the IEA.
 Continuing to meet this demand will require serious investment.